ngParty/bower-metawidget/README.md

 ```

 Other Metawidget modules, such as `metawidget-angular.min.js`
-and `metawidget-bootstrap.min.js`, are also included.
+and `metawidget-bootstrap.min.js`, are also included in this
+repo.

 ## Documentation